-- Researching, designing and planning a jewellery box (or similar) based on the needs and interest of the student - All practical skills developed in the previous semesters will be utilised and extended upon
+- Researching, designing and planning a jewellery box (or similar) based on the needs and interest of the student - Extension Design and construct a laser cut veneered skateboard.
+(Additional costs associated). - All practical skills developed in the previous semesters will be utilised and extended upon